 The debate about the Bourbon reforms you mention concerns one of the most important and lasting puzzles for scholars of the eighteenth-century Hispanic world.
 I became interested in the debate while writing an historiographical paper on the Bourbon reforms during my first year in graduate school.
 The debate started with an insightful article, titled “The Culmination of the Bourbon Reforms, 1787–1792,” written by Jacques Barbier, one the most accomplished historians of the Bourbon reforms.
 In a nutshell, Barbier suggested that, when Gálvez died in 1787, the Bourbon reforms did not actually come to an end, as scholars like David Brading and John Fisher had suggested.
 Barbier argued that by unifying the ministries and institutions of the empire, ministers like Floridablanca brought the reforms to their logical conclusion.
 While there is much to admire in Barbier’s account, I was struck by the fact that he shared a fundamental assumption with the historiography he was challenging: he assumed that the Bourbon reforms were a coherent project of state centralization and revenue extraction with which nearly all imperial ministers agreed.
 Among other things, my article attempts to demonstrate that there was no such imperial consensus.
 [Also contributing to the debate in HAHR over Barbier’s article were John Fisher and Allan J. Kuethe, with a reply by Barbier.—ed.]

 Of course, since Barbier’s article many new insightful perspectives on the Bourbon reforms have seen the light.
-However, the more recent accounts continue to assume that there was a coherent Bourbon reforming ideology.
+Barbara and Stanley Stein, for instance, have argued that Spanish ministers were attempting to adjust, not drastically transform, the empire’s gothic edifice.
+Still, the Steins, like most historians of the Bourbon reforms, assume that all ministers shared a particular vision of reform.
 Attempting to periodize the Bourbon reforms from beginning to end, scholars like Kenneth Andrien, Allan Kuethe, and Adrian Pearce have suggested that the Bourbon reforms did not begin with the reign of Charles III in 1759 but rather with Philip V during the first half of the century.
 These scholars have undoubtedly conducted an impressive amount of research to show the dynamism of the earlier period.
 In my view, however, they continue to assume that the Bourbon reforms were a coherent project of state centralization and colonial extraction.
 While it is true that some ministers did want to increase political control over the colonies and extract more tax revenue from them, this was not the only, or even the most far-reaching, ruling ideology among Bourbon ministers.
 For some ministers, it was more important to stimulate colonial economic improvement, integrate the imperial economy, and create a system of intraimperial reciprocity that allowed Spanish subjects from both hemispheres to work in concert in stimulating economic growth.

 3. Your article works to make a distinction between what you term extractive and soft imperialism.
 How does your article’s intervention revise our understanding of the Spanish empire?